What steps do I need to take in order to be accepted into the BSN Program?

 A minimum grade of 74% in all nursing courses is required.

 18. What degree will I have when I graduate?

-- A Bachelor of Science in Nursing (BSN) degree will be completed.
+A Bachelor of Science in Nursing (BSN).
 After completing this degree, you are eligible to take the Registered Nurse exam provided by the National Council Licensure Examination (NCLEX-RN®).
-After successfully passing this exam, you are licensed as a nurse in the state of IA (or the state where you took the exam).
+After successfully passing this exam, you are licensed as a nurse in the state of Iowa (or the state where you took the exam).

 19. I am graduating from a nursing program this year.
 Can I take the NCLEX-RN® in a different state?

 The NCLEX-RN® can be taken in any jurisdiction.
 However, graduates applying for a license who legally reside in a compact state can only apply to their home state board of nursing.
 This means that the applicant cannot apply for a compact license in a compact state other than the one in which he/she is declaring as their primary state of residence.

 20. Can I work in multiple states as an RN?

 - Yes.
 A RN can be licensed in multiple states through the Nurse Licensure Compact (NLC).